-The CRL recommends for official control the Agilent specific method submitted by the Applicant, for the identification of the four flavouring compounds of the CDG16 in the feed additive of the individual (or mixture of) flavouring compounds of interest.
+The CRL recommends for official control the Agilent specific method submitted by the Applicant, for the identification of the 16 flavouring compounds of the CDG25 in the feed additive.

-The Applicant provided no experimental data for feedingstuffs and water, therefore the CRL is unable to recommend a method for the identification of the four flavouring compounds of the CDG16 in feedingstuffs and water.
+The Applicant provided no experimental data for feedingstuffs and water, therefore the CRL is unable to recommend a method for the identification of the 16 flavouring compounds in feedingstuffs and water.